What Is an Employment Agreement?

 - Rarely a contract will include a clause on a future competition called a Non-Compete Agreement (NCC) or any other special clause that protects the interests of the company.

 Make sure you are comfortable with the agreement’s clauses and are able to commit to them, because in the case you cannot, there may be legal consequences for you and the burden of emotional discomfort.
 If your responsibilities are not formulated with precision, you may end up doing things do cannot or don’t want to do.
 Most times it will result in you pulling a heavier workload than anticipated.

-The agreement for employer mainly concerns so-called restrictive clauses.
-They generally take effect after the employee leaves the company and are important as they guarantee and protect the interests of the business, its clients and employees.
+The Employment Agreement mainly concerns so-called restrictive clauses.
+They generally take effect after the employee leaves the company and are important as they guarantee and protect the interests of the business, its clients, and employees.
 Apart from the above-mentioned NCC, there is a clause on non-solicitation, non-dealing, and non-poaching.
 Do consult an employment lawyer to know more.